IAEA-NDS/PREPRO/README.md

 ## PREPRO 2019

-The ENDF/B Pre-processing codes (PREPRO) are a collection of 18 computer codes, which are designed to convert ENDF/B formatted neutron and/or photon data from the originally distributed form to a form in which the data can be used in applications.
+The ENDF/B preprocessing codes (PREPRO) are a collection of 18 computer codes, which are designed to convert ENDF/B formatted neutron and/or photon data from the originally distributed form to a form in which the data can be used in applications.

 Features of the codes:
-- Data can be plotted on-screen or plots saved as PostScript files to disk.
+- Data can be plotted on-screen or plots can be saved as PostScript files to disk.
-- The codes run on Microsoft, Linux and MacOS.
+- The codes run on Windows, Linux and MacOS.
-- PREPRO 2019 is ENDF/B-VIII.0-tested and completely Fortran, C and C++ compatible
+- PREPRO 2019 is ENDF/B-VIII.0-tested and completely Fortran, C and C++ compatible.

 **Important note for users of earlier versions:**